-It is the month of October which means more than just Halloween and Oktoberfest.
-October holds one of the most important days of the world’s calendar, the World Health Organisation recognises the 10th day of the month as World Mental Health Day.
-Locally in New South Wales, this is an active, month-long campaign created by Wayahead, to combat the ever-present issues facing Australians today.
+It's almost October - a month which holds an extremely significant day in the global calendar.
+The WHO recognises the 10th day of the month as World Mental Health Day.
+In Australia, this is an active, month-long campaign created by Wayahead, to combat the ever-present issues facing Australians young and old today.

 - Boost your mood